volur-ai/python-volur-sdk/README.md

-# Volur AI SDK
+# Völur SDK

-This is the Python SDK for the Volur AI platform.
-It provides a set of tools to interact with the Volur AI API.
+This is the Python SDK for the Völur products and services.

 ## Install